 Neuroscientists have studied our habit-loving ways, and it all comes down to the way our brains behave.
 Our brains form neural pathways – connections between neurons – that become stronger each time we repeat a task.
 When we perform enough repetitions, we no longer have to think about how it’s done.

 When you first drive a car, it feels like you have to keep a lot of things in mind, but after you gain enough experience, it comes naturally.
 In this way, habits preserve our mental energy.

 But here’s the tricky part; because we equate habits with comfort and security, we hold on to them, even the ones that aren’t good for us.
 If you’ve ever tried to break a bad habit, like smoking or eating too much sugar, you know that reasoning your way through it isn’t enough to change your ways.
 In theory, the process of breaking a bad habit sounds simple, but when you actually try doing it, it feels like you’re swimming upstream, fighting against the current.

-The majority of people run on autopilot and follow the conventional rules they picked up from their family, culture, and environment.
-A strong need to fit in can influence us to develop habits that aren’t necessarily going to lead to our heart’s desire.
+The majority of people run on autopilot and follow the conventional rules they picked up from their family and culture.
+A strong need to fit in can influence us to develop habits that won’t necessarily lead to our heart’s desire.
 It’s only with the passage of time that we’ll see the impact of social conditioning on our lives, based on how dissatisfied we feel.